 Schweiz, Suisse, Svizzera, Svizra!

 Switzerland is the smallest country in western Europe wiht a surface area of 41'300 km2.
-Located in the heart of Europe, it shares borders with Germany, France, Italy, Liechtenstein and Austria.
+Located in the heart of Europe, it shares borders with Austria, France, Germany, Italy and Liechtenstei.
 Since early in the history of this state its geographical position has been the fundament for broad cultural diversity.

 The country code CH is derived from the Latin name Confederatio Helvetica and was introduced at the founding of the modern state in 1848 as the official name of Switzerland, together with the name in the four national languages German, French, Italian and Romansh.

-With over one million inhabitants, Zurich is the largest city in Switzerland, followed by Basel and Geneva, each of which has a population of just under half a million.
+With over half a million inhabitants, Zurich is the largest city in Switzerland, followed by Geneva and Basel, each with a population of just over 250 000.

 The quality of life in Switzerland is very high with regard to political, economic and social criteria, public services relating to the environment, personal safety, health, education, and transport.
 The economy is strong and export-oriented.
 75% of the population works in the services sector, with 15.6% in manufacturing and 9.4% in primary sector.